woocommerce/woocommerce/plugins/woocommerce-admin/client/marketplace/components/notice/README.md

 ## Examples

-Here are more detailed examples:
+Here are more detailed examples, some require that you import the Button component and/or internationalization functions:

 ```jsx
 <Notice